Atari History Timelines by Michael Current

 May 31: Atari's new 4-player, 4-game Pong unit (C-180 Super Pong Ten) ("CT 180") had joined Pong as the 2nd Atari home game approved by the FCC.
 Another Atari game had been rejected recently.
 (TVDigest 5/31/76 p11)

-May/June: Engineer Eugene Jarvis, previously of Hewlett-Packard (very briefly), joined Atari Pinball engineering as a microprocessor programmer.
-He was hired by Pinball engineering manager Don Lang.
+May/June: Engineer Eugene Jarvis, previously of Hewlett-Packard (very briefly), joined Atari (Pinball) as a microprocessor programmer.
+He was hired by electrical engineering manager Don Lang.

 June 7: The Atari C-120 Pong unit (Hockey Pong; never shipped; would ship in Europe as: C-121 Hockey Pong) had earned FCC approval, becoming Atari's third FCC approved game.
 (TVDigest 6/7/76 p7)